Why is the ‘B’ word so divisive?

 Translated into corporate speak, it could be something like:

-Brand is reputational management through communication clarity.
+Brand is reputational management through consistency and clarity.

 Why in matters in practice.

-Fractured communication and lack of cohesion lead to inconsistent and confusing messaging, and that’s not good for business.
+Fractured communication and lack of cohesion lead to inconsistent and confusing messaging, and that’s simply not good for business.

 Ensuring your position, language and expression work in synergy, supporting one another, consistently, across every channel and consumer touch point builds familiarity, which in turn, builds trust.
-And a clear framework that informs how your business presents itself strengthen the connection between consideration and commitment.
+And a clear framework that informs how your business presents itself, strengthen the connection between consideration and commitment.

 If customers have a bad experience, or a wonderful one, who will they tell?
 If negativity hits the socials, potential customers may believe the commentary before they’ve even looked at your website, engaged with your team or sampled your product.

-While brand is more than a first impression, the associations people have with your company can be influenced by so many things that are not even remotely related to your logo.If you want your business to be personal and approachable but the way you deliver a keynote is aloof and disinterested, it has the potential to erode trust.
+And while brand is more than a first impression, the associations people have with your company can be influenced by so many things that are not even remotely related to your logo.
+If you want your business to be personal and approachable but the way you deliver a keynote is aloof and disinterested, it could potentially erode trust.

 Would you do business with a company that you didn’t trust?

 People transact using their money and attention.
 To buy or promote products they love, value, use and identify with and around 90% of these decisions are driven by emotion.
-It matters to them what their relationship to your brand signals to others about them personally or as a professional status indicator.
+It matters to them what their relationship to your brand signals to others about them personally, or as a professional status indicator.

 If I were cheeky, I would say that if brand wasn’t important, then the C-suite would be driving around in functional, reliable Toyotas instead of European sports cars.
-And while brand doesn’t always equate to material status, this stereotypical example highlights the theory of how people connect value to brands as an extension of how they want to be perceived.
+And while brand doesn’t always equate to material status, this stereotypical example highlights the theory of how people connect value to brands as an extension of how they want to be understood

 Brand is a whole of business responsibility.

 ‘Brand’ is not (or should not be) the domain of the marketing team alone.
 Internal engagement, understanding and advocacy is vital for companies to strengthen their position in market and industry standing.
 This advocacy provides strong inducement for potential employees in a part of the brand equation called the Employee Value Proposition (EVP).
-Built on the ethos that great people with a strong affinity to their company and who feel valued, are happier, work better and contribute to the recruitment job through their own networks, which ultimately keeps the business culture a positive one.
+Built on the ethos that great people with a strong affinity to their company and who feel valued, are happier, work better and contribute to recruitment through their own networks, which ultimately keeps the business culture a positive one.

 Written by Tania De Masi